Pokeshah/learnbritishenglish/README.md

 # learnbritishenglish
-A python app that can help you learn british english.
+A python app that can help you learn British English(from American English).

 ## How to Use